enliktjioe/avp2020/testing_on_Lexus_car/README.md

+# Testing Apollo on Lexus Car

+## General Information
+Contains only some changed required modules from [official repo of Apollo](https://github.com/ApolloAuto/apollo)

 ## Dec 1st, 2020 Meeting
 This meeting started with brief presentation about SocketCAN and how it works with AV car